kittyjosh111/linux-and-thinkpad-scripts/desktopEnvironments/xfce/README.md

 Yet XFCE has its issues.
 It does have good customizability and a minimal philosophy though, which is what I appreciate.The scripts here are tweaks I've made for my time in XFCE.
 Mainly its genmon and a rotator script.

 Most I've used XFCE is around 1.5 years.

+# in the folder...

+- ```screenRotate```: a script to rotate the screen on XFCE.
+Used with my Yoga models.

+- ```xfceGenMon```: a collection of polling monitor scripts for use with the general monitor (genmon) plugin on XFCE.
+You can use it on other OSes to like through GNOME's Executor extension.